 Overview

 The GameBoost API uses Bearer Token authentication to secure all API endpoints.
-You’ll need to include your API key in theAuthorization
+You’ll need to include your API key in theAuthorization header of every request.

 All API requests must be made over HTTPS.
 Requests made over plain HTTP will fail.